 Again, we’ve covered the ins and outs of Content Marketing in a previous blog, so we’ll leave out the technical details here, but if you’re engaged in content marketing for SEO purposes (and you definitely should be as that blog will explain), then be sure to visit your content plan prior to launching said campaign.
 While a dedicated landing page is great, you’ll up your chances at ranking (possibly even with more than one listing) if you line your planned topics during the campaign period up with that messaging.

 You may even want to start those blogs beforehand if you find that there are any good keywords you’re close to ranking for but don’t quite yet as sometimes a good blog is all you need to push you over the line to ensure you have a property on the front page that lines up with keywords related to your advertising.

 Not losing sight of the bigger picture (tracking).

 And of course none of this would matter at all if you’re unable to track your attribution.
 This is where Google Tag Manager comes in.
-For those who are unaware, it’s basically Google Analytics on steroids and it allows a level of customisation and tracking a longer arc of the customer journey that you can’t get elsewhere.
+For those who are unaware, it’s basically Google Analytics on steroids and it allows a level of customisation and tracking over a longer arc of the customer journey that you can’t get elsewhere.
 In the above examples where a customer doesn’t convert via their first visit via a search engine but does later through remarketing efforts (or vice versa), then GTM will ensure that you can see exactly that happening.

 Not only that, but unlike Google Analytics it allows you to track calls so that you can tell when your online marketing efforts are converting offline.
 Too many businesses only ever track whether or not their online efforts result in online interactions/enquiries/leads etc, which is not an accurate portrayal of their results.
 We have blogs coming on Google Tag Manager so stay tuned, but also as always, if you’d like to know more about GTM or anything else we’ve discussed in the blog today then please feel free to get in touch!